Nikosane/Python-Firewall-with-SCAPY/README.md

 ---

-# Simple Python Firewall Example Using `scapy`
+# Python Firewall with Packet Filtering and Logging

-Here’s a basic example of a Python firewall that uses scapy to monitor network traffic and decide whether to allow or block certain packets based on predefined rules.

-Requirements:
-- Install scapy using pip install scapy
-- Python 3.x
+This project implements a simple network firewall using Python and scapy.
+It filters packets based on IP addresses and ports, detects IP spoofing, logs allowed and blocked packets, and can even redirect HTTP traffic to another port.

+**Features**:
+- Port Filtering: Block or allow traffic based on destination ports.
+- Logging: Record allowed and blocked packets in a log file.
+- Packet Redirection: Redirect specific traffic (e.g., HTTP on port 80) to another IP/port.
+- IP Spoofing Detection: Basic detection of packets with spoofed source IP addresses.